 Maybe in the future, the Republican Party should choose candidates who are actually qualified.
 Running idiotic goons who can’t tell you the three branches of government might work in red states like Alabama, but not so much in states trending blue.

 Republicans believed Raphael Warnock was a bad candidate for the Democratic Party.
 But why did they believe that?
 Have they never heard him speak?
 Did they not look at his record?
 It’ll be interesting to see where Raphael Warnock’s political career goes as he is an excellent candidate.
 Proof of that is, he won… in Georgia.

 Creative note: I googled images of werewolves and vampires, mostly to see how they would dress.
 I do wish Google would stop throwing images at me of those Twilight vampires.
 I’m no expert, but those aren’t vampires.

 Music note: I listened to Foo Fighters, Mumford and Sons, and Apple Music must have known what I was up to, because it threw a Vampire Weekend song at me.
 I don’t know anything by Vampire Weekend.

 Signed prints: The signed prints are just $40.00 each.
 Every cartoon on this site is available.
 You can pay through PayPal.
 If you don’t like PayPal, you can snail mail it to Clay Jones, P.O.
 Box 3721, Fredericksburg, VA 22402.
 I can mail the prints directly to you or if you’re purchasing as a gift, directly to the person you’re gifting.

-Notes on my book, Tales From The Trumpster Fire: I have FIVE copies of my book in stock, which I’m selling for $45.00 each, signed.
+Notes on my book, Tales From The Trumpster Fire: There are 19 copies of my book in stock, which go for $45.00 each, signed.
 Also, I have copies of my first book from 1997, Knee-Deep in Mississippi available for $20.00.

 Watch me draw: